Vergil73/Vergil73/README.md

 - 👋 Hi, I’m @Vergil73
-- 👀 I’m interested in learning.
-- 🌱 I’m currently learning c
+- 🌱 I’m currently learning backend.
 - 💞️ I’m looking to collaborate on any projects as long as it is beginner friendly..
-- 📫 How to reach me ? well, you can message me in facebook (Bijay Limbu).
+- 📫 How to reach me ?
+Comment on one of the code.

 <!---
 Vergil73/Vergil73 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.